igorkll/SComputers_docs/SComputers/Info.md

 ### raycast-camera features
 * now methods can accept additional colors
-* drawColorWithDepth(display, noCollideColor, terrainColor)
+* drawColorWithDepth(display, noCollideColor, terrainColor, unitsColor)
-* drawColor(display, noCollideColor, terrainColor)
+* drawColor(display, noCollideColor, terrainColor, unitsColor)
-* drawDepth(display, baseColor, noCollideColor)
+* drawDepth(display, baseColor, noCollideColor, unitsColor)

 ### antenna features
 * the antenna now has its own API which you can view in the components section